TOH1004/CodeNection_Ruff/README.md

 Other users can then browse the in "status" to see these posts in real time. <br>

 ### AI Companion (3 Modes) <br>
-If a user is still alone, they can choose to be accompanied by our AI Buddy. <br>
+If user still alone, they can choose to be accompanied by our AI Buddy. <br>
 Our AI Buddy comes with useful skills such as calming scripts, campus safety tips, and helpful reminders which offers **three** supportive modes.  <br>
 In **Silent Mode 🎵**, the AI stays mostly quiet, giving short affirmations and playing soothing background music.  <br>
 In **Chatty Mode 💬**, it engages with cheerful conversation, fun facts, and friendly banter to keep the user company.  <br>